 Drilled wells

 Drilled wells, the modern standard in the Kingston area, extend deep into the bedrock, providing a stable water supply year-round.
 Their reliability, even during shorter dry spells, offers homeowners a sense of security.
-Deeper-drilled wells tend to carry more minerals, which is common and easily managed through filtration.
+Deeper-drilled wells carry more minerals, which is common and easily managed through filtration.

 Well casing and well caps